camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/helm-kubernetes/deploy.md

 #### Create image pull secret

 The Docker images for Web Modeler are not publicly accessible, but available to enterprise customers only from Camunda's private Docker registry.
-To enable Kubernetes to pull the images from this registry, you'll first need to [create an image pull secret](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod) using the credentials you received from Camunda:
+To enable Kubernetes to pull the images from this registry, first [create an image pull secret](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod) using the credentials you received from Camunda:

 ```bash
 kubectl create secret docker-registry <REGISTRY_SECRET_NAME> \